OC Functional Nutritionist

 Are there specific foods to avoid when healing a leaky gut?

-Yes, certain foods can exacerbate gut inflammation and hinder the healing process.
-It’s advisable to avoid processed foods, refined sugars, gluten, dairy, alcohol, and artificial additives.
-However, individual sensitivities may vary, so it’s best to work with a healthcare expert to determine your dietary needs.
+Yes — it's advisable to avoid processed foods, refined sugars, gluten, dairy, alcohol, and artificial additives.
+However, individual sensitivities may vary.

 Can leaky gut cause autoimmune diseases?

-Evidence suggests that increased intestinal permeability, or leaky gut, may contribute to the development or exacerbation of autoimmune diseases.
-By healing the gut and reducing inflammation, it’s possible to alleviate symptoms and improve overall immune function.
+Evidence suggests that increased intestinal permeability may contribute to the development or exacerbation of autoimmune diseases.
+By healing the gut and reducing inflammation, it's possible to alleviate symptoms and improve overall immune function.

 Can stress worsen a leaky gut?